 What is going on in Agen?
-Who are these people that you see having lunch in the restaurants downtown, carrying on animated conversations, usually in English but sometimes in French or Spanish or German?
+Who are these people that you see having lunch in the restaurants downtown, carrying on animated conversations, usually in English but sometimes in French or Spanish or Dutch?
 They are participants in the annual Agen Workshop, here to learn more about TPRS and Comprehensible Input.
 They are language teachers from around the world that want to learn more about Stephen Krashen’s Input Hypothesis and how it can be applied in the classroom.

 Krashen’s research on how languages are acquired dates from the 70’s, but it wasn’t until the 90’s that classroom teachers found ways to put his ideas into practice.
 For the first time, thanks to the Internet, thousands of teachers were able to collaborate and share their experiences and feedback.
-Blaine Ray is honored as the original creator of TPR Storytelling, but the method grew and evolved over the years with input from classroom teachers who were trying it out in the real world.
+Blaine Ray is honored as the original creator of TPR Storytelling, but the method grew and evolved over the years with input from classroom teachers like Susan Gross who were trying it out in the real world.
 Often in France a method that is the brain child of one influential person is handed down from ministerial authorities and teachers are told to adopt it, or else, and to throw into the trash bin the “exciting new innovation” they had spent the last decade trying to master.
 Today Teaching Proficiency through Reading and Storytelling is truly a child that has been raised by an entire community, a grass roots movement that has spread and conquered more and more schools and districts across the United States.
 This year, as ACTFL (the American Council of Teachers of Foreign Languages) named the five regional winners of the “Foreign Language Teacher of the Year” award, it turned out that three of the five were TPRS teachers.

 Every year there are two major TPRS conferences in the United States: NTPRS and iFLT.
 They are usually held in July.
 European teachers who were interested in the method had to organize a trip to the States to learn more about it and meet some of the amazing teachers who have helped it develop.
 In 2013 I invited Teri Wiechart, who has been a coach at NTPRS since the early days, to help me organize a workshop for TPRS teachers in Agen, France.
 Fifteen people came.
 The following year we had twenty-five and in 2015 year there were fifty people.
-In 2016 eighty teachers came together in Agen.
+In 2017 eighty teachers came together in Agen.
 Something a bit magical happened at these workshops.
 People from different lands, who taught in schools that were very different, were sharing their ideas and difficulties and experiences and discovering that they had much in common and that Comprehensible Input and TPRS offered many solutions.
 People left the workshops excited about the method and its possibilities, but also excited about the friends they had made and the doors that had been opened.
 The TPRS world heard glowing reports about Agen and more and more wanted to come.